PICT-Chunked-Backup-Project/.github/profile/README.md

 - `Backend`:  Hosts the server-side components, responsible for managing incoming data, storage, and overall system functionality.

 ## Contributing
-We encourage contributions!
-Please read our contributing guidelines for more information on how you can participate in improving this innovative backup system.
+We greatly appreciate and encourage contributions!
+Your insights and improvements can play a vital role in enhancing this innovative backup system.